 Showcase Your Diverse Workplace

 If you have already build a robust diversity framework at the workplace, don’t shy away from talking about it.
 Shout out about your diversity-related policies and benefits.
 Showcase your diverse workforce through employee testimonials, videos on your career website.
 This will encourage people from different groups to apply.
 It will also portray your organization as a diversity-friendly workplace.

 Train Your Recruiters

 Recruiters are the first people who connect one-on-one with the candidates.
 Your recruiters must be well trained and know how to interview candidates from different backgrounds.
 Train them adequately and ensure they consider meritocracy with no room for biases.

 A Gartner report says that in a diverse workforce where the employer values the perspective of all their employees, the productivity increases by 12%.
 Remember, building a diverse workplace is not the responsibility of one person or one team.

 Let your employees be the brand ambassadors.
 Encourage them to talk about it on social media, to their friends and family.
 Seek inputs from the leadership team on different diversity-focused initiatives.
 Make diversity a team effort.

 Do an internal audit of your diversity hiring to identify if your hiring strategy is working well.
 Only when you do an audit and have data, you know if the needle is moving.
 If you think the needle is not moving then identify bottlenecks and take necessary measures.

 Incorporating diversity while hiring might not be an easy thing to do.
-However, practising the seven tips as discussed above may help you steer through the right direction and become a pioneer in diversity hiring.
+However, practicing the seven tips as discussed above may help you steer in the right direction and become a pioneer in diversity hiring.